bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 5 HTML Forms and Tables.md

 	--> <input> The input element is extremely versatile and is used to create a variety of different form controls.
 It is used to create interactive controls for web-based forms.
 The TYPE attribute dramatically alters the input's behavior and appearance.
 	--> <label> The label element represents a caption for an item in the user interface (usually a form) --> <button> The button element represents a clickable button used to submit forms.
+	--><name> This attribute refers to the value of the input that tells the server what to look for.
+It is very important for labeling.